agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 Most application configurations are handled with the Typesafe Config library.
 You can find the default settings in the `reference.conf` of each module.
 Customize them and use the `config.file` system property or the other options provided by Typesafe Config according to your needs.
 The provided docker image expects the config file mounted at path `/config/application.conf`.

-For more information on the configuration, see [Configuring the Impala SP](docs/Configuration.md).
+Especially for CDP Private Cloud, a set of required configuration fields must be modified, like Ranger and HDFS base URLs.
+For more information on the configuration and to understand how to set up the provisioner for a specific type of CDP Cloud, see [Configuring the Impala Specific Provisioner](docs/Configuration.md).

 ## Deploying